AFD03/STA-141B-Project/README.md

 ## 3. Data Architecture & Pipeline

-The project is built as a three-stage data pipeline, ensuring a clean separation between data acquisition and analysis.
+The project is built as a three-stage data pipeline.